cslu-nlp/ldamatch_verb_example/README.md

 Missing ones were taken from https://www.lexico.com/en/definition/abolish and https://www.macmillandictionary.com/dictionary/american/ and made to confirm to other entries manually.

-TODO
-====

-* Find good solutions: heuristic1 doesn't converge with the specs we're using; what does?
-* Match on the "big" set of covariates.
-* Improve the n.syll variable: it doesn't handle hiatus properly (i.e., it coutns "lion" as one syllable).
-The easiest solution here is to look up word pronunciations and count the number of phones which are vowels (which is equal to the number of syllables, naturally).
+We updated the n.syll variable by counting the number of phones which are vowels (which is equal to the number of syllables, naturally).